OverCatX/ku-market/docs/USER_GUIDE.md

 #### Delivery Orders

+1. After the seller **confirms** your order, **complete payment**.
+For PromptPay orders, click "Make Payment" and follow the payment process.
+For Transfer orders, submit your payment notification.
-1. After payment, wait for the seller to **ship your order**.
-You'll receive updates on the shipping status.
+2. Wait for the seller to **ship your order**.
+The seller will mark the order as delivered after shipping.
+3. Once you receive the package, click the **"I received the product"** button on your order details page to confirm receipt.
-2. The order will be marked as **completed** automatically after the delivery is confirmed.
-No additional action is required from you.
+4. The order will be marked as **completed** automatically after you confirm receipt.

 ### 7. Write Reviews